varmox/ygeonline/content/post/vsphere-monitoring.md

 - RHEL based Linux
 - Docker & Docker Compose (or Podman with Docker Compose.
 In this tutorial we are using docker & docker compose) installed
+- 3 internal IPs for telegraf, grafana and influxdb containers.
+- Access to vSphere API (read-only is sufficient)

 ***Environment Variables***